khakhalin/Dynamic-clamp-2018/reviews and responses.md

 # Reviews from J Neurophysiol, 2019 Mar 04 (revise and resubmit)

-We address the concerns of Reviewer 3 first, as they were more critical overall.
+We address the concerns of Reviewer 3 first, as they were overall more critical.
 Then we respond to the suggestions of Reviewer 2.

 ## Reviewer 3